 In 1978, the main building expanded, but the adjoining motor bank remained untouched…

 … until 2004.
 The main motor bank, except for the tower, was demolished when the building was converted to office space:

-However, the annex motor bank, built in the same style as the original, remains … abandoned … across the street.
+However, the annex motor bank, built in the same style as the original, remained … abandoned … across the street.